 A few tips here though.
 First, always understand the downside and catalysts for the trade to go the wrong way.
 You also need to set stop orders so if the price goes against you, you don’t lose too much money.
 It’s also a good idea to trade in a few different types of assets so that if one trade is losing money then maybe the others will support your profits.

 One thing that’s going to be important for futures and for forex trading which we’ll talk about next is to focus on a specific asset in the market.
-You can’t expect to be successful if you’re trying to trade every contract available, if you’ve got bets on metals and currencies and agricultural products.
-To really make money in these investments and see the turning points in the price, you have to become an expert in the asset.
-That means understanding the current political environment in key supplier countries for he metals, understanding how potential interest rate changes are going to affect the asset.
-For each asset, there are a list of factors to watch for and understand so you can make a smart bet on the price.
+You can’t expect to be successful if you’re trying to trade every contract available if you’ve got bets on metals and currencies and agricultural products.
+To make money in these investments and see the turning points in the price, you have to become an expert in the asset.
+That means understanding the current political environment in key supplier countries for the metals, understanding how potential interest rate changes are going to affect the asset.
+For each asset, there is a list of factors to watch for and understand so you can make a smart bet on the price.

 Forex offers some of the highest leverage with 50-to-1 bets and even higher for day trading.
 Currencies are always traded in pairs, usually the value of a currency versus the dollar.
 There are dozens of currency pairs available but like all the short-term strategies, it helps to focus on a few to limit the amount of research you need to keep up with.
-Through buying or selling these pairs, you’re betting that the value of one currency is going to be higher or lower versus another.
+By buying or selling these pairs, you’re betting that the value of one currency is going to be higher or lower than another.

 What I like about forex is that the biggest factors that affect currencies are big economic forces like growth, interest rates and capital flows.
 Since these are all regularly reported, you can trade forex exclusively around the releases of these reports.
 That’s something you can’t necessarily do with a lot of the other futures.
 When I was trading energy futures, I was constantly trying to keep up with all kinds of supply and demand headlines.
-Futures trade 23 hours a day so you can be waking up at 2 a.m worried about your trades and it’s constant stress.
+Futures trade 23 hours a day so you can be waking up at 2 a.m worried about your trades and their constant stress.

 So being able to just put on a futures position ahead of an economic release and then take your profits afterward is a good way to limit that round-the-clock stress and the amount of research you need to do.
-I actually use a robot to make my Forex trades and virtually guarantee me profits.
+I use a robot to make my Forex trades and virtually guarantee me profits.